qiray/MarkovTextGenerator/README.md

 -h, --help            show this help message and exit --init                Init database only
 -f PARSE, --parse PARSE
                       Parse text file and save it in database -n NUMBER, --number NUMBER
                       Set size of token for text parsing (default = 3) -g, --generate        Generate text sequence
 -v, --version         Show version
--t, --tweet           Tweet generated sentence --favorite            Add to favorites posted tweet --differentsource     Use different sources only
+-t, --tweet           Tweet generated sentence --favorite            Add to favorites posted tweet --differentsource     Enable this option to generate texts from different
+                      sources only
 ```

 For example, to parse text file file.txt and add it's content to database: